-- 1. Point the muzzle of the trearm in a safe direction. - 2.
-Put the safety mechanism in the S position. - Raise the bolt handle^{®®} - 4.
-Put one hand over the top of the ejection port. - Slowly pull the bot handle rearward with your other hand to remove the cartridge from the chamber. - 6.
-Hold cartridge and remove it from the firearm. - 7.
-Put your hand under the floor state
+- 1. Point the muzzle of the firearm in a safe direction. - 2.
+Put the safety mechanism in the 3 position, - 3.
+Raise the bolt handle. - 4.
+Put one hand over the top of the ejection port. - Slowly pull the bolt handle reaswers with your other hand to remove the cartridge from the chamber.

+Deleted: four

-Deleted: four Deleted: if the firearm is a ¶ magnum, you can only load three cathidges.
-If the firearm is a 17, 222, or 223 caliber, the ¶ magazine will hold five carhidges.
+Deleted: If the firearm is a ¶

+magnum, you can only load three

+carridges.
+If the firearm is a 17, 222, or 223

+caliber, the ¶

+magazine will hold five cartridges.

-- Push the floor plate latch to release the floor plate.
+- 7. Put your hand under the floor plate. - Push the floor plate latch to release the floor plate.
 The magazine spring and follower will be released from the magazine. - 9.
 Remove released cartridges. - 10.
 Push in the magazine follower, then close the floor plate.